Performance Analysis of TLS for Quantum Robust Cryptography on a Constrained Device: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

 Public key (asymmetric) encryption methods are fundamental to the security of many digital systems.
-While symmetric methods, such as AES and ChaCha20, provide confidentiality, it is public key methods which often provide digital signing and key negotiation.
+While symmetric methods, such as AES and ChaCha20, provide confidentiality, it is public key methods that often provide digital signing and key negotiation.
 The three most widely used methods are RSA, Elliptic Curve and ElGamal.
-RSA is based on the difficulty of factorizing large prime numbers within a finite field, while ElGamal's difficulty involves the reversing of a logarithm.
-For Elliptic Curve we have the difficulty of reversing the addition of points within an elliptic curve function bounded over a finite field.
-With key exchange methods, we typically now use Elliptic Curve techniques to perform the creation of a shared key, such as with Elliptic Curve Diffie Hellman (ECDH).
+The robustness of cryptography depends on strong mathematical calculations that are impractical to achieve without the legit cryptographic key.
+A difficult calculation may take years for powerful systems to achieve.
 Peter Shor, though, defined a quantum algorithm for integer factorization that runs in polynomial time \cite{Shor1995}.
-On the advent of quantum computers, most of the existing public key methods will be cracked within a reasonable time limits \cite{buchanan2017will}.
+With the advent of quantum computers, most of the existing public key methods will be cracked within a reasonable time limit~\cite{buchanan2017will}.
 There are several methods defined for quantum robust cryptography including: